-Dec 21, 2012 — At No. 6, Katherine Boo's Behind The Beautiful Forevers looks at daily life in a Mumbai slum.
+Apr 18, 2014 — Katherine Boo's Behind the Beautiful Forevers looks at everyday life in a Mumbai slum.
 It appears at No. 1.

 Dec 14, 2013 — In a recent ruling, the Indian Supreme Court reinstated a colonial-era ban on gay sex.
 Two authors react to the news with two very different recommendations.
 Manil Suri suggests that readers check out a book of interviews, while Ruth Franklin turns to Victorian England for a look at a similar law's effects.

 Dec 11, 2013 — Fresh Air's book critic says it's just a fluke that 9 of the 11 titles she picked this year were written by female authors.
 Her favorites include a jumbo-sized Dickensian novel, a biography of Ben Franklin's sister, a comedy of manners, a stunning Scandinavian mystery and more.